 Have you ever had a questionable or unfair insurance claim settlement in Texas?
-If so, you may be able to challenge the decision with the help of the McAllen bad faith insurance lawyers of Millin & Millin.
+If so, you may be able to challenge the decision with the help of the bad faith insurance claim lawyers of Millin & Millin.

 One party that can be held legally liable for an act of insurance bad faith is the insurance adjuster who handled your claim.

 Many people are unaware that insurance claim adjusters — who investigate cases on behalf of the insurance company— can face civil lawsuits in Texas for errors and omissions (E&O) whether they are company, independent or public adjusters.
-Our McAllen bad faith insurance lawyers can determine whether the insurance adjuster lived up to their duties and obligations as fiduciaries under the Texas Insurance Code.
+Our bad faith insurance insurance lawyers can determine whether the insurance adjuster lived up to their duties and obligations as fiduciaries under the Texas Insurance Code.